 The telescope you see today was manufactured in 1869 to the specifications of the brilliant self-taught optical engineer Thomas Cooke, founder of the famous optical firm Thomas Cooke & Sons of York & London.

 The well-known amateur astronomer, the late Sir Patrick Moore even visited the observatory in May 2002.
-Southport AS is thus privileged to be able to use this unique educational resource to help people learn about modern astronomy and its related sciences, and our scheduled public openings during 2019 are given below.
+Southport AS is thus privileged to be able to use this unique educational resource to help people learn about modern astronomy and its related sciences.
+Observatory visitors can acquire copies of (currently) eight astronomy information leaflets that are listed on our Introduction to Astronomy webpage.

 March 17th (Sunday) – Vernal Equinox (20th Mar).